 The cheaper option is to do it yourself with family or friends.
 But sometimes professional help saves time and stress.

 What is the cost of hiring a moving truck?
-If you’ve got a small place and a just a few rooms worth of belongings, you can hire a small truck and a mover for as little as $50 per hour.
+If you’ve got a small place and just a few rooms worth of belongings, you can hire a small truck and a mover for as little as $50 per hour.
 However, if you’re moving a household and require multiple movers, you’re looking at a full day’s work paying $200+ per hour.

 Depending on the size of your property, you’ll probably need to budget somewhere between $500 and $2,500 for removalist costs.
 Now that’s big range, but there’s a huge difference in moving one person’s belongings from an apartment into a new one and moving a big family from one family home to another.
 If you’re moving cities or interstate, this cost could be significantly more expensive.

-It’s a good idea to look at reviews before you a commit to a removalist company.
+It’s a good idea to look at reviews before you commit to a removalist company.
 Especially if you’ve got important valuables.
 A good removalist will have the experience and equipment to really take care of your personal items.

 These days, services like Airtasker make it easy for you to clean your property if you’re on a budget.